 |Profit before tax (A-B)||3,64,222||4,12,182||6,59,460|

-- Both actual and operating, revenue from operations and various expenses are assume
+- The actual and operating revenue and various expenses are assumed

 Importance of Operating Budget

-Let us discuss why is it important to have an operating budget for an organization?
-There are broadly two important reasons which are mentioned below:
+Let us discuss why it is important to have an organization’s operating budget for an organization?
+The two important reasons are below:

 Tracks Incomes and Expenses